Law & Order: Special Victims Unit season 8: Guest stars

 The twelfth episode "Outsider" starred Kal Penn as a rapist following an unusual pattern.
 "Outsider" also introduced Adam Beach to the show; his character forms a temporary partnership with Detective Tutuola.
 Neal Baer described the guest stars as bringing "some funny moments to SVU" and also applauded the tension shown between Adam Beach and Ice-T. Kelli Giddish, who played one of the victims would later join the show as Det.
 Amanda Rollins beginning at Season 13.

 Bill Goldberg appeared at the beginning of the thirteenth episode "Loophole".
 Wrestler Bill Goldberg is Neal Baer's cousin and was given a physically intimidating role.

 The fourteenth episode "Dependent" featured guest star Cary Elwes as mafia lawyer Sidney Truex, who survives an attack in his home where his wife is murdered.
 It is later revealed that the boyfriend of Truex's 16-year-old daughter is the murderer.

 The sixteenth episode "Philadelphia" showed Detective Benson clashing with a New Jersey cop played by Kim Delaney.
 Delaney mentioned being an SVU fan especially because of the subject matter addressed in the show and said "It's what we read about in the paper, unfortunately too many times."

-The third last episode "Annihilated" was predicted to be an Emmy contender for Christopher Meloni in the Envelope section of The LA Times.
+The episode "Annihilated" was predicted to be an Emmy contender for Christopher Meloni in the Envelope section of The LA Times.
 Dylan Walsh guest starred as Malcolm Royce, a family man involved in a murder suicide.
 Meloni described Walsh's character as "outwardly a family man like Elliot, who has everything going for him, but this guy's living a double life."

-In the second last episode "Pretend", Misti Traya guest starred as a woman who had been posing as a teenager for years.
+In "Pretend," Misti Traya guest starred as a woman who had been posing as a teenager for years.
 Noting the similarities, Neal Baer said the writers were "stunned" to hear about the sex offender Neil Havens Rodreick who was caught disguising himself as a twelve-year-old shortly after the episode was written.

-In the season finale "Screwed", Chris "Ludacris" Bridges concluded the storyline of his character Darius Parker by defending himself in court.
+In the season finale "Screwed," Chris "Ludacris" Bridges concluded the storyline of his character Darius Parker by defending himself in court.
 Baer described his performance saying "He defends himself which is cool.
 So now he takes on the role of a lawyer with Steven Weber playing his lawyer as well."